Ambro17/slackify/README.md

 ```

 ## Roadmap
+1. Inject payload to action/event/shortcut handlers to avoid code repetition on each handler.
-1. Support for app factory pattern
+2. Support for app factory pattern
-2. Support for blueprints
+3. Support for blueprints